 Honing skills and learning unique strategies

 As we played more and more we learned the game better and improved at figuring how to win when we did not know more than other teams.
 We knew at least two or three things about the game that no other team knew.
-To this day, two of those that I figured out have never been discovered by any other team to my knowledge.
+To this day, one of those things has never been discovered by any other team to my knowledge.
 In fact, I often sit in with other top teams and I’m certain they don’t know!
 David is the only other person who knows, and to his credit he is the only other person who I could have shared that information with and have it still be our secret three years later.

 Our first championship

 We easily qualified for the next tournament.
 We had an extra place and we decided to recruit another friend we had known from bags.
 He was another sports enthusiast.
 But he was also very cooperative and competitive.
 He was the perfect personality.
 Unlike other teams who recruited mostly based on trivia knowledge, we cared more about judgement and the ability to work with others.
 The key to our success wasn’t what we knew, it was our ability to work together well when we didn’t know something.
 And we played that tournament with only four players, as we have ever since.
 Just about every other team had the maximum of six.
 Our new player Steve was ‘another’ sports enthusiast, actually a sports copy editor.
 We’d be top heavy in sports because David was the best there is, and Lee was good as well.
 But Steve also helped with TV and pop culture.
 It turned out to be a great addition.
 When the next tournament came around we led the whole game and won convincingly.
 It all turned on one final question and Steve made the difference.

 Back-to-Back Championships and On Top to Stay